trofi/trofi.github.io.gen/posts/263-gnu-make-4.4-is-out.md

 incompatible changes in various corner cases.

-Multi-target rule change [mentioned before](/posts/260-make-multiple-targets.html) will not break bulds in `make-4.4`.
+Multi-target rule change [mentioned before](/posts/260-make-multiple-targets.html) will not break builds in `make-4.4`.
 Breaking change was postponed for `make-4.5` release. `make-4.4` will print diagnostic warning for simple cases, Worth watching for the warnings.
 So far I see similar warnings in the following packages: